jdpatt/PyBERT/docs/CONTRIBUTING.md

 ## Tooling

 The `Makefile` has most of these commands or features for easy use across developers.
-Install the optional developer tooling run `pip install -r requirements_dev.txt` which conda will install them via pip into the current environment.
+To install the optional developer tooling run either `make dev-tools` or `conda env update --file environment.yml` from the activated pybert environment.
 The most useful one is simply `make all` which will test, format and lint.

 ### Conda